mozilla/opmon/README.md

 Commands:
-  backfill         Backfill a specific project. run              Execute the monitoring ETL for a specific date. validate_config  Validate config files.
+  backfill         Backfill a specific project. preview          Create a preview for a specific project based on a subset of data. run              Execute the monitoring ETL for a specific date. validate_config  Validate config files.
 ```